krs92/chatApp/README.md

-# assignment
+# Chat app built with React.

-Chat app written in node.js and mongodb.
+Slack like app built with React and Node.js

 1) git clone
 2) npm install